 In studies, Taxotere performed better than other drugs in extending survival of breast cancer patients.
 However, the drug may also have a distressing side effect for breast cancer survivors: permanent hair loss, also called alopecia.
-In women, the side effect is particularly disfiguring.
+In women, this side effect is particularly disfiguring.

 How Does Taxotere Work?